Jeep Gladiator (JT): Interior

-The standard audio system in all models of the Gladiator except for the 80th Anniversary Edition and High Altitude models is an eight-speaker system featuring four four-inch speakers, and four 3.5-inch speakers.
+The standard audio system in all models of the Gladiator except for the 80th Anniversary Edition and High Altitude models is an eight-speaker system featuring four four-inch speakers and four 3.5-inch speakers.
 Optional on all models except for the base Sport and Willys Sport models, and standard on the 80th Anniversary Edition and Altitude models, is the Alpine premium audio system featuring an amplifier, a dashboard-mounted 3.5-inch center-channel speaker, and a subwoofer mounted under the rear split-bench seat.
 The system is automatically included when the U Connect 4C 8.4 infotainment system with GPS navigation is ordered, or when the 8.4 Radio and Premium Audio Group is selected.
 For the 2022 model year, the Overland, Mojave, and Rubicon models gained the Alpine premium audio system as standard equipment.
 In addition, all models equipped with the Alpine system also have the option of a portable wireless Bluetooth speaker that recharges behind the split-bench seat, which is an option not offered on the related Jeep Wrangler (JL).

 Safety

-The Gladiator has the most safety features that are also in the Wrangler JL including forward-collision warning with active braking and adaptive cruise control.
-The Jeep Active Safety Group and Jeep Advanced Active Safety Group are both available on all models except for the base Sport, and included on the Rubicon Launch Edition.
+The Gladiator has most of the safety features that are also in the Wrangler JL, including forward-collision warning with active braking and adaptive cruise control.
+The Jeep Active Safety Group and Jeep Advanced Active Safety Group are both available on all models except for the base Sport, and are included on the Rubicon Launch Edition.

-Safety ratings from the National Highway Traffic Safety Administration (NHTSA) indicate for the 2020 model of the Gladiator, the Front Drivers Side received a 4 / 5 stars, and the Front Passenger Side received 5 / 5 stars.
+Safety ratings from the National Highway Traffic Safety Administration (NHTSA) indicate that for the 2020 model of the Gladiator, the Front Driver's Side received 4 / 5 stars, and the Front Passenger Side received 5 / 5 stars.
 The technical crash test report for those ratings was prepared by Calspan Corporation and was released on December 10, 2019.

-The Insurance Institute for Highway Safety (IIHS), has not released their ratings for the 2020 Jeep Gladiator as of December 2019.
+The 2022 Gladiator was safety rated by the IIHS: